NEWS

 Poverty is increasing

-The Schwenningen-based company Diener Rapp is donating €20,000 to the foundation.
-Spitz couldn't believe it when he realized the donation amount.
-Then the joy set in.
-"I'm very happy and proud that my work for the ProKids Foundation is being recognized like this," says the entrepreneur, who devotes a large portion of his time to volunteer work for children in need.
+The Schwenningen-based company Diener Rapp is supporting the foundation with a donation of €20,000.
+Spitz couldn't believe it when he realized the amount.
+Then came the joy.
+"I am very happy and also proud that my work for the ProKids Foundation is being recognized in this way," says the entrepreneur, who dedicates a large part of his time to volunteering for children in need.

-Money comes at just the right time
+The money comes at just the right time.

 Successful financial year